elugens/hello-javascript/docs/additional-questions/network-requests/fetch-abort.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, there is a special built-in object for such purposes: AbortController.
-It can get used to abort, fetch, and other asynchronous tasks.
+We can use it to abort, fetch, and do other asynchronous tasks.
 The usage is very straightforward.
 The AbortController interface represents a controller object that allows you to abort one or more Web requests as and when desired.
 You can create a new AbortController object using the AbortController.AbortController() constructor.
 Communicating with a DOM request is done using an AbortSignal object (calling abort()).
     </div>
   </div>
 </details>